pamadei/atmapp/README.md

 * User session - A user session is while the SPA (Single-page application) is not reloaded.
 * If the SPA is reloaded or the user clicks on the action button **cancel**.
 All the variables are rebooted and both user's current balance and ATM's available notes are setup as the initial state.
 * The ATM has a limited number of Available Notes and this can not be updated through the session of a user.
 * To check the current balance we are making a POST request which it happens only once.
-After users submit their correct PIN the current balance is saved in a variable.
+After the user submits the correct PIN, the current balance is saved in a variable and updated accordingly depending on the user's withdrawals.

 ***